 I sat alone for some time to behold the captivating sceneries around me.
 Mountains, I feel have a sense of permanence about them.
 They are unaffected by time and space.
-They teach you a great many things but most important of them being humility.
-You realise your insignificance and your mental prowess at the same instant.
+They teach you a great many things but the most important of them being humility.
+You realize your insignificance and your mental prowess at the same instant.
 They stand tall with all their grandeur yet are humble enough to let you conquer them.
 They teach you to be humble and kind.

 Soon, the sun started hiding behind a mountain as if it was returning to its home somewhere in that faraway mountain.
 It was one of the most beautiful sunsets of my life.
-Slowly, the sky bustling with vibrant colours started smoothly fading away into deeper shades of night.
+Slowly, the sky bustling with vibrant colors started smoothly fading away into deeper shades of night.

 As it started getting cold outside, we went into the dining tent and started playing games eagerly waiting for our trek leaders to brief us about the summit day.
-We were told that we would be starting early at 3:30 am next morning.
+We were told that we would be starting early at 3:30 am the next morning.
 In the night I woke up to the sound of rainfall, it was 12 am.
-For a moment I thought that we wouldn’t be able to summit and I slept again only to be woken up at 2:30 am by our neighbouring tent mate.
+For a moment I thought that we wouldn’t be able to summit and I slept again only to be woken up at 2:30 am by our neighboring tent mate.

 Tea and breakfast were served exactly at 3 so that we can move by 3:30 as decided.
 I was both nervous and excited.
 It was my first summit trek, and the idea of witnessing the world from a mountain peak was exhilarating.
 The weather was clear, and we could see a lot of people from other groups starting on their way to the summit.